astronomer/docs/learn/use-case-airflow-datasets-multi-team-ml.md

-- The trained model is serialized and saved to the specified model_dir using the dump function from joblib.
+- Serialize and save the trained model to the specified model_dir using the dump function from joblib.
 The file name for the model is set as 'ridgecv.joblib'.
+The function returns the URI of the saved model file (model_file_uri), which is the concatenation of model_dir and 'ridgecv.joblib'.

 - The function returns the URI of the saved model file (model_file_uri), which is the concatenation of model_dir and 'ridgecv.joblib'.